ringnave/JJUProject/README.md

 # JJUProject
-Portfolio
+Portfolio <br>
-This is the webpage with RSA Login system, BBS and Random Talk.
+This is the webpage with RSA Login system, BBS and Random Talk. <br>
-You can read details of it through jjuproject.docx file.
+You can read details of this project through jjuproject.docx file.